-It is important to know that the food that you are eating does not contain any substances that can affect your health or “chemically-raised” food.
-Especially in the case of eggs which has been labeled as free-run, nest-laid, free range, or cage-free which for some means the same since they came from factory farming.
-However, raising hens in your backyard means that you know where your eggs came from.
+It is important to know that the food that you are eating does not contain any substances that can affect your health such as “chemically-raised” food.
+Especially in the case of eggs which have been labeled as free-run, nest-laid, free range, or cage-free which for some can mean that they came from factory farming.
+However, raising hens in your backyard means that you know where your eggs come from.

-According to the Mother Earth News, pasture raised eggs from chickens that were given space to peck for food are more nutritious that the industry-sourced eggs.
-Because pasture eggs contain two to three time more omega-3 fatty acids and one-third the cholesterol of factory-farmed eggs.
+According to the Mother Earth News, pasture-raised eggs from chickens that were given space to peck for food are more nutritious that the industry-sourced eggs.
+Pasture eggs contain two to three time more omega-3 fatty acids and one-third the cholesterol of factory-farmed eggs.

-2. Chicken are a natural pest for your garden –
+2. Chickens are a natural pest for your garden –

-Though there are some circumstances that chickens might ruin your plants and the design of your garden, did you know that chickens are known to lessen and eradicate the population of termites, slugs, grasshoppers, fleas and rodents because they clean up food sources that might interest them?
+In some circumstances chickens might ruin your plants and the design of your garden, but did you know that chickens are known to lessen and eradicate the population of termites, slugs, grasshoppers, fleas and rodents?
+This is because they clean up food sources that might interest them.
 Now that you know about it, it is recommended to let the chickens range around the garden, but you can also use chicken wire to protect your garden.

 3. An instant excellent fertilizer –

 Nitrogen is an exceptional element that gardens, yards, and farms need for the growth of plants.
 Chicken poop contains nitrogen that can make a great compost for your vegetation.
 Moreover, chickens are also known as recyclers since they can eat from your table scraps, any unwanted weeds, or garden clippings.
 This can be their supplement for day to day.
-And whatever scraps and weeds that they ate can turn up into fertilizer as manure which can be a valuable substance for your garden.
+Whatever scraps and weeds they eat can turn into fertilizer as manure which can be a valuable substance for your garden.

 4. Reduce stress and serves as entertainment –

-Studies have shown that tending chickens release oxytocin hormone that can lower stress.
+Studies have shown that tending chickens releases oxytocin hormones that can lower stress.
 In addition to that, it lessens blood pressure and reduces the feeling of loneliness.

 “Caring for chickens gets us outside regularly, and watching their methodical scratching and foraging around the yard slows us down and grounds us in the present, providing a meditative experience that can be difficult to achieve in our busy day-to-day lives, particularly in urban settings.”

-Moreover, not only those adults can be entertained by chickens.
-Kids are naturally curious and love to ask what animals such as chickens can do.
-It can also be a learning process for them to help them understand the environment.
-Just be careful that they can’t get pecked by the chicken.
+Moreover, adults aren’t the only one’s who can be entertained by chickens.
+Kids are naturally curious and love to ask about animals such as chickens.
+It can also be a learning process for kids to help them understand the environment.
+Just be careful that they don’t get pecked by the chicken.